DuneRanger/Large-Number-Library/documentation-user.md

 Explicit casting is allowed from `int128` to `uint64_t`, `int64_t`, `unsigned int`, `int` and `char`.

 Note that since implicit conversion from `int_limited` to `bool` is not allowed, usage of a class instance by itself as a condition is not possible.
-The recommended method of checking if a number is non-zero is `example != 0` or `!!example`.
+The recommended method of checking if a number is non-zero is `example != 0` or `!!example` if speed is required.

 #### Conversion to std::string